5 Compelling Reasons You Need a Better Website Now!

 Colours speak different languages and evoke different emotions.

-Quick facts about colour and design
+Quick facts about colour & design

-- Up to 93% of consumers report that visual perceptions may influence their purchasing judgments, according to ColourFast Printing.
+Up to 93% of consumers report that visual perceptions may influence their purchasing judgments, according to ColourFast Printing.

-- Over 80% of consumers believe that while colour may increase brand recognition, it could also be the main reason they’ll end up buying or not buying a product.
+Over 80% of consumers believe that while colour may increase brand recognition.
+It could also be the main reason they’ll end up buying or not buying a product.

 How different colours impact design

-If you want to build a brand your audience can’t resist, your choice of colours must be based on the best options that will resonate most with your target audience.
+If you want to build a brand your audience can’t resist. your choice of colours must be based on the best options that will resonate most with your target audience.
 This should impact everything about your brand from logo design to product design, web design, etc.

 So, how exactly do most people react to most colours?

-Colour plays a very important role as a core element of your brand and design.
+Colour plays a very important role as a core element of your brand & design.
 According to the Harvard Business Review, choosing the right colours can increase ease of comprehension.
 This, of course, is necessary when you’re trying to convey your brand message.

 You’ve decided you need to build an online presence for your company.
 Congrats!
 It makes sense that you want to start with building a professional-looking website.
-You’ve realized just how much this can mean for your marketing as well as business sales and conversion.
-The only problem now is; your head is spinning with too many options and you just can’t decide which website builder to use.
+You’ve realized just how much this can mean for your marketing as well as business sales & conversion.
+The only problem now is; your head is spinning with too many options & you just can’t decide which website builder to use.
 Should you stick to WordPress?
 Are you tempted to try what Squarespace or Wix might offer?
 We understand your dilemma & this guide on WordPress vs Wix vs Squarespace has been compiled to help you make the best decision.

 WordPress vs Wix vs Squarespace: Overview

 These three are unarguably the biggest website builders out there.
-All three have a lot of similarities as well as differences that account for their unique strengths and weaknesses.
+All three have a lot of similarities as well as differences that account for their unique strengths & weaknesses.
 We’ll briefly touch the main points below;

 *Let’s start with Squarespace;